 As a member of SWIFT (Sodexo Women’s Forum for Talents), Nathalie is involved with promoting gender-balance across the Company.

 Lorna C. Donatone

-CEO Geographic Régions and Region Chair for North America
+CEO Geographic Regions, Region Chair for North America

 Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America.
-She has been a member of the Group’s Executive Committee since 2014.
-As CEO Geographic Regions, Donatone is responsible for the coordination of businesses around the world.
-In North America, she leads Sodexo’s growth in the U.S. and Canada.
+She is a member of the Sodexo Executive Committee and Chair of the North America Regional Leadership Committee.
+As CEO for Geographic Regions, Lorna is responsible for the coordination of businesses around the world.

-Lorna demonstrates her leadership through her community and industry involvement.
-She has served as a board member of the National Restaurant Association since 2005 and became a trustee of the National Restaurant Association Educational Foundation in 2011, where she is currently Chair of the Board.
+Lorna demonstrates her leadership through community and industry involvement.
+She is on the Sodexo Stop Hunger Foundation Board.
+She has served as on the boards of the National Restaurant Association since 2005 and became a trustee of the National Restaurant Association Educational Foundation in 2011, and is past Chair of the Board.
 Lorna is Past Chair of the Board of Directors of the Women’s Foodservice Forum.
 She was elected as a member of the Board of Trustees for The Culinary Institute of America in 2008.
-She is a member of the Board of Directors of Jamba Juice, Inc. Lorna also chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
+She is a member of the Board of Directors of Jamba Juice, Inc. Lorna chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
 She previously served as a member of the Board of Directors for Entertainment Cruises.